Asteroid City: The Television Documentary

+Moving back in time to the time when Earp was still writing the play, the next scene shows the playwright visiting an acting school for assistance in constructing the third act.
+The class contains many of the performers who will later appear in the shown production of Asteroid City.
+When asked what the play is about, Earp answers with "infinity and I don't know what else."

-During the recorded performance of the play, Hall, who plays Augie, confronts the play's director Schubert Green, saying he "still doesn't understand the play", and asks Green if he is "doing him right".
-Green tells Hall to keep playing Augie the same way despite being uncertain, and that he is doing him right.
+In the middle of the third act (during the filmed live performance of the play), Jones Hall unexpectedly exits the stage and confronts Green, telling him that he "still doesn't understand the play", and asks if he is "doing him right" (delivered directly to camera).
+Green tells Hall to keep playing Augie the same way despite being uncertain, and that he is doing him right, and that what is really important is to "keep telling the story."
 After that interaction, while taking a smoke break on a balcony, Hall runs into the actress who was cast to play Augie's wife before her only scene was cut.
-She recites the deleted scene's text to him, and he appears to gain new insight from it.
+She recites the deleted scene's dialogue to him, and he appears to gain new insight from it.

-Six months into the play's run, Conrad Earp dies in an automobile accident.
+In the host's final appearance, he informs the audience that six months into the run of the play, Conrad Earp died in an automobile accident, and the special returns to the scene at the acting school, where Jones Hall blurts out the phrase "You can't wake up if you don't fall asleep."
+As each actor repeats this line staring into the camera, their world is briefly shown in color, and the alien appears one last time, holding the meteorite.